Eastern Michigan University

 Wireless networking is a service that allows you to connect to the EMU network and the internet without the need to plug into a data outlet.
 This allows you to move about freely within a service area with your wireless compatible laptop computer.

-Enhanced wireless services are only available in the First Year Center residence halls (Phelps, Sellers, Walton, and Putnam).
+Enhanced wireless services are only available in the First Year Center residence halls (Phelps, Sellers, Walton, and Putnam) and Best, Buell, Wise and Downing Residence Halls.
 The University is planning to install enhanced wireless services within all other residence halls during the next few years.
 Students living in other residence halls where enhanced wireless is not yet available may bring their own wireless access point/router.
 Students who bring their own wireless router must:

 - coordinate with his/her roommate(s) to share one wireless router.